JB63134/bash_h/README.md

 ## Optional dependencies

 `fzf` -- for interactive search
-`bat` / `batcat` -- for pretty syntax-highlighting. `h` will fallback to an internal perl script for syntax-highlighting
+`bat` / `batcat` -- for pretty syntax-highlighting. `h` will fallback to an internal perl script for basic highlighting

 ## Features